davidmarkclements/async-tracer/readme.md

 #### `stacks` [default: `false`] `Boolean` or `Number`

-If `true` then include an array of call sites in each `init` log.
+If `true` then include an array of call sites in each `init` log, as the `stack` property.
 The stack array takes the following form:

 ```
 ["functionName:fileName:lineNum:colNum"]